-Earnings (loss) per share-The Company converted from a limited liability company into a corporation effective June 10, 2011 and as a result of this change all member units were converted into common stock.
 The earnings (loss) attributable to controlling interests per ownership interest has been restated to reflect the equivalent common stock per share amounts as of the earliest period reported.
 Per share earnings (loss) attributable to controlling interests is calculated using the weighted average number of shares outstanding during the period.
-Basic and fully diluted per share earnings (loss) attributable to controlling interests are the same, as the Company has not issued any dilutive shares, membership units or other unit equivalents.
+With the issuance of 1,233,470 Series A preferred shares during September, 2011.
+The Company has a complex capital structure with both basic and fully diluted earnings per share disclosures.

-Subsequent events-Subsequent events are events or transactions that occur after the balance sheet date but before consolidated financial statements are issued.
+Subsequent events-Subsequent events are events or transactions that occur after the balance sheet date but before financial statements are issued.
 The Company recognizes in the financial statements the effects of all subsequent events that provide additional evidence about conditions that existed at the date of the balance sheet, including the estimates inherent in the process of preparing the consolidated financial statements.
-The Company's consolidated financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the balance sheet date and before the financial statements are available to be issued.
+The Company's financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the balance sheet but arose after the balance sheet date and before financial statements are available to be issued.
 The Company evaluates subsequent events and transactions that occur after the balance sheet date up to the date that the consolidated financial statements are filed for potential recognition or disclosure.

 Recently adopted pronouncements-In December 2009, the FASB issued ASU No. 2009-17, Improvements to Financial Reporting by Enterprises Involved with Variable Interest Entities", which was effective for the Company beginning January 1, 2010.
-This ASU amends Subtopic 810-10, for
+This ASU amends Subtopic 810-10, for consolidations of variable interest entities to require revised evaluation of whether entities represent variable interest entities, determining the primary beneficiary, ongoing assessments of control over such entities, and additional disclosures for variable interests.
+The adoption of this pronouncement did not have an impact on the Company's consolidated financial statements.